If you’re new to tattooing, the amount of information about becoming a tattoo artist can be overwhelming.

 For some people, this is a natural skill.
-Others have to invest time into developing that skill.
+Others have to invest time into developing their drawing skills.
 Luckily, it’s possible to speed up the learning process if you follow these steps:

 Pick One Style: Traditional or Realism.

-If you want to learn fast, traditional tattoo designs and realism are both great starting points for new tattoo artists who want to sharpen their skills.
+If you want to learn fast, traditional tattoo designs and realism are both great beginner tattoos for new tattoo artists who want to sharpen their skills.
 Here’s why: